-The ride is overly stiff, fuel economy is among the worst in its class, and outward visibility is hampered.
+The ride is too stiff, fuel economy is among the worst in its class, and outward visibility is hampered.

 The dual-screen infotainment system echoes other Land Rover models.

-We find it convoluted and rather slow to respond to commands.
+We find it to be convoluted and rather slow to respond to commands.

 On the plus side, handling is quite nimble, the front seats are comfortable, and fit and finish is impressive.